solariance/community/README.md

   * **Stay on Topic**: Keep discussions relevant to Solariance products and related projects.
 For unrelated topics, consider using other platforms.
   * **Constructive Feedback**: Share feedback that is constructive and helpful.
 We encourage suggestions to help improve the platform.

-## Let’s Get Started!
-Comment below to introduce yourself!
-Share a bit about your background, your projects, and what you’re looking to accomplish with Solariance.
-Let’s build this community together 💪

 > **Please report any bugs or issues by opening a new issue.**